stefanofa/awesome/TOPICS.md

 ## solana

 *   [smartcontractkit/starter-kits](https://github.com/smartcontractkit/starter-kits) - A repo of starter kits for working with various languages and frameworks across the smart contract ecosystem.

-## exercises

-*   [rust-lang/rustlings](https://github.com/rust-lang/rustlings) - :crab: Small exercises to get you used to reading and writing Rust code!

-## rustlings

-*   [rust-lang/rustlings](https://github.com/rust-lang/rustlings) - :crab: Small exercises to get you used to reading and writing Rust code!

-## pgvector

-*   [supabase/supabase](https://github.com/supabase/supabase) - The Postgres development platform.
-Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.

-## postgis

-*   [supabase/supabase](https://github.com/supabase/supabase) - The Postgres development platform.
-Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.

-## vectors

-*   [supabase/supabase](https://github.com/supabase/supabase) - The Postgres development platform.
-Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.